RinthLabs/BrowserAudioIRBlaster/README.md

 ## Supported Devices

-Currently pre-configured for:
+Currently pre-configured for the top TV brands:
 - **LG TVs** (NEC protocol, address 0x20)
+- **Samsung TVs** (NEC protocol, address 0x07)
+- **Sony TVs** (NEC protocol, address 0x01) - Note: Some Sony models use SIRC protocol
+- **Vizio TVs** (NEC protocol, address 0x04)
+- **TCL/Roku TVs** (NEC protocol, address 0x08)

+Simply select your TV brand from the tabs and use the remote!

 You can add support for other devices by:
-1. Finding the device's IR codes
+1. Finding the device's IR codes (must be NEC protocol)
-2. Adding them to the `LG_TV_CODES` object in `ir-generator.js`
+2. Adding them to `ir-generator.js`
-3. Or using the custom command feature
+3. Or using the custom command feature for one-off commands

 ## Technical Details